 The sociable, active, and playful Pomeranian, or Pom for short, is a fluffy furry that needs the right kind of nutrition for them to grow properly.
 Maintaining a healthy lifestyle will give them little to no issues with their tummy, coat, and the like.
 However, how much should I feed a Pomeranian puppy?

 In this article, we will address the problems of feeding your Pom pup, especially if you are a first-time owner or breeder of this cute little dog.
 The Pom is an energetic dog that’s meant to release its calories outdoors to maintain a balanced weight.

-As a small breed, the Pom is a typically energetic and vocal type, so they might sound like they are hungry when they’re not.
+As a small breed, the Pom is a typically energetic and vocal type.
 Therefore, feeding them properly can be tricky if you don’t set schedules for their breakfast, lunch, and dinnertime.

 So, with that in mind, you should be responsible for what they eat.
 Always ensure that your Pomeranian gets quality puppy food from their younger years to adulthood.
 We’ll give you some tips and tricks on how to feed them in the healthiest way possible.

 Pomeranian puppies usually need to consume somewhere between 1/3 cup and 1/2 cup depending on various factors, such as their weight, physical activity levels, their age in weeks, growth spurt milestones, and the type of food served.

 The frequency of feeding your Pom pup should be about 3 to 4 times a day.
 However, when they reach adulthood (12 months or 1 year old), they can just consume 3 meals a day and a couple of treats, which should still be calculated in their daily calorie intake.